rizinorg/book/src/disassembling/esil.md

 For the API, see the functions `hook_flag_read()`, `hook_execute()` and `hook_mem_read()`.
 A callback should return true or 1 if you want to override the action that it takes.
 For example, to deny memory reads in a region, or voiding memory writes, effectively making it read-only.
 Return false or 0 if you want to trace ESIL expression parsing.

 Other operations require bindings to external functionalities to work.
-In this case, `r_ref` and `r_io`.
+In this case, `rz_ref` and `rz_io`.
 This must be defined when initializing the ESIL VM.

 * Io Get/Set
   ```